DJDanl/cpp-docs.pt-br/docs/standard-library/basic-ofstream-class.md

 ### <a name="remarks"></a>Comentários

-O operador membro substitui o conteúdo do objeto usando o conteúdo de `right`, tratado como uma referência rvalue.
+O operador membro substitui o conteúdo do objeto usando o conteúdo de *certa*, tratado como uma referência de rvalue.

 ## <a name="rdbuf"></a>  basic_ofstream::rdbuf